jagt/pprint.lua/README.md

 * Limited customization through setting options.
 * Sensable defaults, like _not_ printing functions, userdatas, wrapping long lines etc.
+* Printed results can be evaled (can't guarenteed to be identical as the original value).
 * Released into the Public Domain, for whatever reason.

 Example: